 National Alice Cogswell and Anne Sullivan Macy Act Call-In Day 2016

-AFB will provide all the resources you need to call in that day.
-However, if you cannot call on April 14th, please feel free to call whenever you are available!
+AFB provided all the resources you need to call in that day.
+However, even if you missed the special day of action, please feel free to call whenever you are available!

-Call on Your Senators and Representatives to Support the Cogswell-Macy Act, H.R.
-3535
+Call on Your Senators and Representatives to Support the Cogswell-Macy Act

 How to Make the Call in Four Simple Steps